 Jessika Vogel is 28 years old.
 She lives in Regensburg.
 Last weekend, she traveled back from Innsbruck via Munich.
 She wasn’t alone on the train.
 She has a cat (Xarina), and she loves animals as well as hiking.

 Some students used this information to access Jessika’s mailbox on GMX.
-This was possible, because she used a very weak and easy-to-guess password (“Xarina1992”).
-Of course, accessing somebody’s mailbox exposes another load of extremely useful information:
+Accessing her account was possible because she used a very weak and easy-to-guess password (“Xarina1992”).
+Of course, accessing somebody’s mailbox exposes another load of helpful information:

-Of course, Jessika doesn’t exist.
-We crafted everything, so that the Master students could conduct social engineering.
-However, real-world attacks show that there are actually many of such social media profiles exposing information about people.
+Jessika doesn’t exist.
+We crafted her identity and accounts so that the Master students could conduct social engineering.
+However, real-world attacks show that many of such social media profiles expose information about people.
 Attackers can use this information to exploit you and other people around you.
-For instance, look for “Robin Sage”, a fictional American cyber threat analyst, on the internet.
+For instance, look for “Robin Sage,” a fictional American cyber threat analyst, on the internet.

 Keep the following in mind:

 - Just migrating from social network A to social network B doesn’t protect your data.
-Be aware that publicly posted information is public, and can be found with automated tools.
+Be aware that publicly posted information is public and automated tools can find it quickly.